Skip to content

 • No partial credit will be awarded.

-Click to show Convert Betweeen Fischer and Haworth Projection example problem
+Click to show Determining Conversions Between Fischer and Haworth Projections example problem

-Above is a Haworth projection of the monosaccharide α-D-idose.
-Which one of the following Fischer projections is of the monosaccharide D-idose?
+Above is a Fischer projection of the monosaccharide D-allo-2-heptulose.
+Which one of the following Haworth projections is of the monosaccharide α-D-allo-2-heptulose?